jtillman4/cloud-sensor-project/README.md

 Included is also Sensor_Project.ino which is the Arduino Uno code that our cloud sensor is running.

 The putty.log file is just an example log file I added so that you can test the programs

+I could not include the exe files because the file size is a tiny bit too large for github.
+Here is the link to download them directly